-To summarize the post, it talked about the fact that some QA teams that have automation in place still run part of their automatic test cases manually.
+It has long ago come to my attention that some QA teams that have automation in place still run part of their automatic test cases manually.

-Additional challenges when coordinating manual and automatic testing
+Challenges when coordinating manual and automatic testing

 Figuring out what needs to be moved from manual to automatic testing

-This is the first challenge and I guess one of the most significant decisions you need to make, since it will dictate the value you realize from your automation effort.
-I am not sure there is a text-book answer to this question, but I guess it needs to be related to 3 central factors:
+This is the first challenge and I guess one of the most significant decisions you need to make since it will dictate the value you realize from your automation effort.
+I am not sure there is a textbook answer to this question, but I guess it needs to be related to 3 central factors:

 ROI – the return on the investment to automate your test, or in plain English what will you gain from automating this specific script.
 This is usually a matter of how long it will take you to automate your script vs. how many times will you run it automatically and how much time do you save because of it.